 A minimalist lifestyle can help us finding back to our own moral concepts and helps us to recognize what makes us really happy.
-How we can manage that?
+How can we manage this?

-We can’t only waive redundant consumer goods, but also the excessive use of the internet – among other things also social media channels or news service such as Whatsapp.
+We can’t only dedice to buy less things, but also reduce the excessive of the internet – above all social media channels.
 But we can also reduce the time we spend in front of the television.
-In all honesty: How many hours do you spend daily in front of screens?
+Be honest: How many hours do you spend daily in front of screens?

 Modern Technologies simplify our lives in many areas, but at the same time, they’re distracting us from reality.
-How often would we have gone outside if we hadn’t sat so long in front of the laptop or television?
+How often would we have gone out if we hadn’t sat so long in front of the laptop or television?
 A few days without modern technologies can be very pleasant.
-We start to live more consciously and realize after a while, how much stress vanishes from us.
+We start to live more consciously and realize after a while, how stress-relieving it can be.

 5 Reasons Why a Minimalist Lifestyle Helps Us to Live More Consciously and to Find Ourselves